 This triggers the coriander plant to start flowering.

-The process of initiating flowering, will take weeks for the central stem and the flower to develop, so it may be a while before you notice it (which is why most of our inquiries about this don’t start until October).
+The process of initiating flowering, will take weeks for the central stem and the flower to develop, so it may be a while before you notice it (which is why most of my enquiries about this don’t start until October).

 The photoperiodism phenomenon is so hardwired into plants, that even tiny seedlings will bolt at this time of the year.
 It’s actually the length of the night rather than the length of the day that influences the plant.
 We know this because researchers have experimented with plants by increasing the day length and night length under controlled conditions.

 Not all vegetable plants are influenced by photoperiodism.
-Some plants that don’t rely on the sun to induce flowering include corn, peas, tomatoes and cucumbers.
+Some plants that don’t rely on the sun to induce flowering are corn, peas, tomatoes and cucumbers.

 Hi Anne,